-Outdoor exercise is permitted outside of school and study hours during the day, with the condition that male and female students shall not associate with each other except with the presence of a teacher.
+Outdoor exercise is permitted outside of school and study hours during the day, with the condition that male and fe-male students shall not associate with each other except with the presence of a teacher.

-The conduct during such times must comport with the

-Christian standard of the school.
+The conduct during such times must comport with the Christian standard of the school.

-Gentlemen boarding students desiring to escort or visit lady boarding students shall secure the permission of the Precentor.
+Gentlemen boarding students desiring to escort or visit lady boarding students shall secure the permission of the Preshall secure permission of the Preceptress.